hybridious/Artifical-Intelligence/README.md

 twitter.com/0xret2plt has finished this

-NLP algorithms; this is needed because we have human interactions and inputs.
+NLP algorithms; this is needed because It will have human interactions and inputs.
 FINISHED

-twitter.com/0xret2plt  has finished this
+finished this

 - API; NOT DONE

-twitter.com/0xret2plt Has finished this
+finished this

 - Facial Recognition; Uses dlib to detect common facial expressions, detect mood, all based on several factors.
 FINISHED